Thorsten-und-Team/Smart-Watering-System/README.md

 # Smart-Watering-System
 Smart Watering System for indoor plants to 3D print

-## Components you need to build this project on your own:
+## Components you need to build this project:
 You can either order them at AliExpress or Amazon
 - ESP32
 - ili9341 Display